 Norman picked up the obliterated charcoal drawing of Lorinda.
 It was completely smeared with heavy black lines that had been raked across it in all directions, as if drawn in a rage.

 “Okay, I’m here,” called Shannon’s voice from the lobby entrance.
 Norman and Lorinda looked up.
 “So I guess we’re calling a truce.
 Huh?”
 Shannon said, arms crossed in front of her.

 “No,” Lorinda said sternly.
 “There is no truce.
 You two can have each other!”
 She turned and stormed out of the lobby and into the hallway, not bringing her hand up to wipe her eyes until she was out of sight.

-"What the hell was that all about?"
+“What the hell was that all about?”
 Shannon said blandly.
-"You said we should meet and make nice.
-Guess that proves what I've been saying about her all along," she tossed off.
+“You said we should meet and make nice.
+Guess that proves what I’ve been saying about her all along.”

-Norman made no reply but just stared at Shannon.
-The silence continued for a few seconds before Shannon turned and looked at him.
+Norman made no reply, instead just staring at Shannon.
+The silence continued for a few seconds before she turned and looked at him.

 “Hey.
 What’s wrong?”
 Shannon asked.
 “You’re not actually falling for that act of hers, are –?
 Norm?
 Norm, what’s the matter?”